sarahkcarpenter/llm-evaluation-meaning-failures/README.md

 3. Adversarial Tests
    Edge cases and stress conditions that expose hidden failures

-Together, these layers provide a more complete view of model reliability.
+Together, these layers provide a more complete view of reliability.

 ## Common Failure Modes